CALTRANS Statewide Litter Pickup Day

-The California Department of Transportation (Caltrans) held a statewide Litter Removal Day on Thursday, April 24, 2014, to pick up litter and debris along the state highway system and to educate the public about this costly issue.
+The California Department of Transportation (Caltrans) held a statewide Litter Removal Day and Enforcement Day on Thursday, April 20, 2017, to pick up litter, trash and debris along the state highway system and to educate the public about this costly issue.

 The best anti-litter campaign is to ensure trash never makes it onto the highways in the first place.
 Caltrans encourages you to:

 - Carry a litter bag in your automobile and always dispose of trash properly;

 - Never discard cigarette or cigar refuse improperly;

 - Always cover and properly secure loads of trucks and pick-ups.

 With everyone doing their part we can keep California clean for today and the future.